 When we first started this small business over 12 years ago original vintage keyrings for classic vehicles were not valuable items but over the last 4 or 5 years original keyrings and original keyfob badges for some makes of classic vehicles have become very valuable .

 Original unrestored genuine vintage keyrings in very good or mint condition for most makes of vehicle are now collector’s items and have a value – particularly to the owner of one of the vehicles in question .

-Genuine original vintage unrestored keyrings will almost always have the original maker’s name on the back of the badge ( i.e. CUD, Craftsman, Manhattan Windsor, Melsom Products, Sculthorp, Caxton of Kew, Gale Melville etc or at the very least will usually have ‘Made in England‘ marked on the back of the badge .
+Genuine original vintage unrestored keyrings will generally have the original maker’s name on the back of the badge ( i.e. CUD, Craftsman, Manhattan Windsor, Melsom Products, Sculthorp, Caxton of Kew, Gale Melville etc or will usually have ‘Made in England‘ marked on the back of the badge .

 Any keyring with a badge with a plain unmarked back may not be a genuine original vintage item- although there are exceptions of course .

-Similarly the backs of the leather keyfobs of genuine original vintage keyrings are generally gold embossed ‘Made in England’ , ‘Genuine Leather’, ‘Morocco Leather’ etc.
+Similarly the backs of the leather keyfobs of genuine original vintage keyrings are often gold embossed ‘Made in England’ , ‘Genuine Leather’, ‘Morocco Leather’ etc.

 A genuine original vintage keyfob badge with a maker’s name may have been remounted onto a new leather keyfob ( which will be unlikely to be gold embossed on the back ) – in this case the keyring is classed as having been restored and is no longer a genuine original vintage keyring .